 One thing about drug abuse is that it has a tendency to take on new dimensions just when you thought you have heard them all.
 This is true with what is known as “spice abuse.”
 Abusing spice is similar to abusing marijuana but it contains no THC.
-This is, in fact, an herbal mixture that you can buy legally in smoke shops, gas stations, and in head shops.
-You may not have heard of this herbal mixture referred to as “spice” before but it is also called K2, synthetic marijuana, herbal incense, or potpourri.
+This synthetic drug, in fact, an herbal mixture that you can buy legally in smoke shops, gas stations, and in head shops.
+You may not have heard of this herbal mixture referred to as “spice” before but it is also called K2, synthetic marijuana, synthetic cannabinoid, herbal incense, or potpourri.

 Spice is a dried plant substance that is shredded and then chemicals are added to it.
 This is what gives those who abuse spice its mind altering effect.
 The mind altering effect is what makes this so popular.
 Spice abuse is popular even though the package contains the warning, “Not safe for human consumption” on it.
 People that would rather smoke marijuana but cannot because they cannot chance testing positive for THC are the group that substitutes abusing marijuana with spice abuse.
 There are others that buy spice because it is readily available, cheap and legal.
 Abusing spice is very popular with minors under the age of 18 and the military.

 Abusing spice has been happening for a couple of decades now but only for the past four or five years has spice abuse been even more popular.
 The popularity gained momentum initially in Europe.
 While many states have banned the use of spice, the Federal government has not.
 Many believe that the reason for this is lack of knowledge about spice abuse and the damage that it can do.

 Dangers of Spice